Depression Therapy in Denver, CO

-Healing Begins With a Kinder Relationship to Ourselves
+Healing Begins With a Kinder Relationship to Yourself

-We all carry stories—some we're proud of, and others we inherited without even realizing it.
-If you've ever thought, "Why am I so hard on myself?" or "Why do I feel stuck no matter what I do?"—you're not alone.
-And you're not broken.
+Ever find yourself wondering, "Why am I so hard on myself?" or "Why do I feel stuck no matter what I do?"
+If so, you're not alone—and you're indeed not broken.

 What Depression Can Look Like (Even If You're "Functioning")

-Depression doesn't always mean crying every day or not getting out of bed.
-It can look like a flatness you can't shake.
-A persistent sense of "blah."
-Like your spark dimmed and you're just going through the motions.
+Depression doesn't necessarily mean crying every day or staying in bed.
+It can manifest as a flatness that persists, a persistent feeling of being unengaged, as if your spark is dimmed and you're just going through the motions.

 Maybe you:

-Numb out with screens, food, or staying busy
+• Numb out with screens, food, alcohol, or staying busy

 Depression can be sneaky like that.
-It's often mixed with shame, self-doubt, or a belief that it's just your fault for not trying harder.
+It's often accompanied by shame, self-doubt, and the belief that something is wrong with us.

 But here's the truth: depression isn't a personal failure.
 It's a signal.
 A cue from your mind and body that something needs attention, compassion, and support.

-Depression Therapy Can Help You Feel Like You Again
+Depression Therapy Can Help You Feel Like Yourself Again

-As a trauma-informed therapist in Denver, I specialize in helping people unlearn harsh self-talk, understand the deeper roots of their depression, and build a gentler, more resilient relationship with themselves.
+As trauma-informed therapists in Denver, we specialize in helping people unlearn harsh self-talk, understand the deeper roots of their depression, and build a gentler, more resilient relationship with themselves.

 Together, we'll explore:

-What your mind and body might actually need right now—not just to function, but to feel more alive
+• What your mind and body might need right now—not just to function, but to feel more alive

 You'll also learn practical tools for: